ros2/design/articles/150_roslaunch.md

 - additional actions defined by extensions to the launch system

 Actions may also yield more actions and groups rather than perform an actual task.
-For example, an action to "run a node" may end up resulting in "executing two process" or in "executing a process and registering an event".
+For example, an action to "run a node" may end up resulting in "executing two process" or in "executing a process and registering an event handler".
 These kind of actions could be thought of a launch description generators or macros, since they effectively generate the same contents as a launch description, but look like an action to the user.

 This allows for more complex actions which might include, but not be limited to: